 It has become clear to me throughout my study of the Psalms in the past two years that God’s mission and concern is primarily that of justice.
 As Psalm 11:7 says, “The LORD loves justice.”
 He loves it.
 He delights in it.
 And He gets really, really ticked off when justice is perverted in ANY way.
 He rightfully and justly (there it is again) pours out His wrath upon those who disregard justice by keeping for themselves what is far more desperately needed by others.
 Nearly all of the pleas for God’s wrath in the Psalms are pleas for God to bring justice into a situation.
 “God, wake up!
 If You love justice like you say You do, why are You not angry about this?
 Hold court!
 Convict the guilty and acquit the innocent.
 Let the oppressors be rightfully punished and the oppressed rightfully set free!”

-Do you now see the link between fasting and the end of poverty and oppression?
-The link between fasting and the plans God has had for you since before you were born?
+Do you see now the link between fasting and the plans God has had for you since before you were born?
 Will you continue to neglect this vital, life-changing, life-saving discipline?
 Listen to God’s promises in Isaiah 58:8-11 to those who heed His call to godly fasting:

 “Then shall your light break forth like the dawn, and your healing shall spring up speedily; your righteousness shall go before you; the glory of the LORD shall be your rear guard.
 Then you shall call, and the LORD will answer; you shall cry, and he will say, ‘Here I am.’
 If you take away the yoke from your midst, the pointing of the finger, and speaking wickedness, if you pour yourself out for the hungry and satisfy the desire of the afflicted, then shall your light rise in the darkness and your gloom be as the noonday.
 And the LORD will guide you continually and satisfy your desire in scorched places and make your bones strong; and you shall be like a watered garden, like a spring of water, whose waters do not fail.”